Spectral Properties of Anomalous Microwave Emission in 144 Galactic Clouds: Methods

 \subsection{Markov Chain Monte Carlo SED Fitting}

 The spectral energy distributions are fitted using the \texttt{EMCEE} ensemble sampler backend by \cite{Foreman-Mackey2013} with a Gaussian likelihood function, using the author's publicly available implementation\footnote{\url{https://github.com/RokeCepedaArroita/mcmc}}.
 Markov Chain Monte Carlo (MCMC) fitting enables a comprehensive exploration of non-linear parameter spaces and inherently accounts for correlations between parameters by jointly fitting them, resulting in marginalised distributions that reflect both the direction and magnitude of any degeneracies.
 The converged chains can then be used to generate samples and calculate derived parameters and their uncertainties (e.g. dust radiance), as the walkers naturally incorporate all underlying parameter correlations.
-Unlike least-squares fitting, which can be susceptible to local minima or biased solutions, MCMC robustly samples skewed or multimodal distributions, allowing you to visualize multiple modes in parameter space, quantify uncertainties more accurately, and directly verify chain stability and convergence.
+Unlike least-squares fitting, which can be susceptible to local minima or biased solutions, MCMC robustly samples skewed or multimodal distributions, allowing visualization of multiple modes in parameter space, accurate quantification of uncertainties, and direct verification of chain stability and convergence.

 Some of the previous studies on which this work expands employed least-squares fitting, namely \cite{Planck2014_AME, Poidevin2023}.
 Original fits from these studies were obtained via private correspondence and compared with the sources shared with this work.
 While best-fit parameters were in agreement for most of the sources, a subset fell into local minima and many lacked sufficient low-frequency data to reliably determine the AME peak frequency and width (see Section~\ref{sec:comparison}).